Nutrition for Diabetes Mellitus ie: A Healthier Lifestyle

 If you eat an orange & a chicken breast separately, they will effect your blood sugar differently - the orange will cause your glucose level to rise much faster than the chicken breast.
 Then eaten together, the protein & fat in the chicken slows the absorption of the sugar in the orange.

 The result: a slower, smaller rise in blood sugar.

 What does Nutrition for a Healthier Lifestyle actually mean?

-1. Protein - In general, we usually eat too much protein.
-You only need 4 to 8 ounces of protein a day.
+1. Protein - In general, Americans eat too much protein.
+Most adults only need 5 to 10 ounces of protein a day or roughly 20% of your daily calories.
 Any excess protein you eat will either be used as expensive glucose or get stored as adipose tissue (AKA fat).

 The trick is to use meat, chicken & fish as a condiment within a meal, instead of the main attraction.

 Instead of an overstuffed deli sandwich, which typically has enough meat in it to feed the entire city of Miami (!!) have 2 or 3 thin slices of turkey breast, lean roast beef or boiled ham & add as much tomato, lettuce, onions, sprouts & any other vegetable you can find.
 This way you can satisfy your protein urge at lunch & still have 4 or 5 ounces of protein left for dinner.